ChrisSchinnerl/cumulus/README.md

 **Live demo: [cumulus.schinnerl.dev](https://cumulus.schinnerl.dev)**

 Drop a file or folder → it's encrypted client-side, stored on the Sia network, and a record pointing at it is written to your atproto repo.
 Anyone who follows you on Bluesky sees it appear in their cumulus feed.

+Why is this cool?
+Because you can share files with your existing social graph without a new indexing service.
+The original author is acknowledged and anyone can contribute to keeping files around by saving them to their own indexer.

 ## Run it locally